zankerx/Flash-Attention-Triton-kernel-Bloc-Sliding-Window/README.md

 This kernel is designed for fp16 precision.
 The bloc size need to be divisible by 64 and 128 (You can modify BLOC_M and BLOC_N parameters to avoid this constraint).
+Also the number of tokens need to be divisible by bloc size.

 ```python
 import torch